When 'a flood of free newspapers' washed over Toronto

 In 2000, Toronto saw three new papers join an already crowded newspaper market

-Nineteen years ago, Toronto had four daily English-language newspapers, at least three other non-English daily newspapers and other biweekly and weekly papers being printed in the city.
+Twenty years ago, Toronto had four daily English-language newspapers, at least three other non-English daily newspapers and other biweekly and weekly papers being printed in the city.

 So why not add more to the mix?